Tag Archives: children

 Third, this book is not only parent-approved, but kids like them too.
 My son wanted to listen to the story over again, and that’s a first for him.
 Also, even though I was zoned out most of the time, my son could actually play with his toys and pay attention at the same time.
 He came up to me several times while the story was playing to remark on something he heard.
 The book spawned several very good conversations between him and me.

 Forth, Beloved Books offers great customer service!
 (Or is it friendship?)
 When I mentioned to Heather how much we were enjoying the CDs, until our CD player finally gave up the ghost, she sent me a couple of links to download the MP3 files for free.
 I downloaded them without telling my son what I was doing.
 I then pressed the play icon and waited for his response; he was so excited when he realized just what was coming out of my laptop.
-It felt like Christmas!
 We were so grateful to Heather for helping us out.

 The only thing I could wish is that the other books were available individually.
 It’s going to be difficult to save up the money to buy a whole volume at a time (6 volumes in all – 32 different books), but considering how perfectly amazing the first book was, how can I skip this opportunity?
 I can’t imagine, now that I know what we would be missing, not having these CDs around for years to come.
 If you’d like to read more parent reviews, check it out: http://www.belovedbooks.com/page/page/1567675.htm